-CAD 232 MECHANICAL PRINCIPLES
+MECHANICAL PRINCIPLES CAD 232

 This course equips the student with basic principles of mechanical operations, component interaction, and assembly procedure.
-PREREQUISITE: CAD132 INTRODUCTION TO 2D CAD.
+PREREQUISITE: CAD 132 or MUST TAKE CONCURRENTLY WITH CAD 255.

-CAD 234 MECHANICAL PRINT READING
+MECHANICAL PRINT READING CAD 234

 Students will learn to read a variety of prints from different industries and to extract important construction and design information from each drawing.